hasura/learn-graphql/tutorials/backend/hasura-authentication/tutorial-site/content/integrations/authorizer.md

 ![script-image](https://res.cloudinary.com/dcfpom7fo/image/upload/v1661836293/Authorizer/configure_id_token_yrwb6z.png)

-Once user login they will get a `id_token` in the response, this token should be used with Hasura queries as `Authorization: Bearer ID_TOKEN`.
+Once user logs in, they will get a `id_token` in the response, this token should be used with Hasura queries as `Authorization: Bearer ID_TOKEN`.
 This will help in making `Authorized` requests.

 You can configure access control for the various roles that your application needs from Hasura + Add / Update those roles from Authorizer dashboard